What We Do

 Only 78% of the rural population has access to safe water

 We construct water distribution systems specifically designed to meet the needs of the individual village.
 We plan and work in partnership with communities and local governments to make systems that are appropriate for the technology available in the community.
 Whether it is a river diversion system or a well, we make sure that everyone in the community gets water to their homes.
+Local Water Committee members are trained to maintain the system and learn also how to read meters to make it financially sustainable.

 Community Health Promoters